Background pattern

 • severe skin reactions, such as a rash that causes blisters (this can affect the mouth and tongue).

-If you experience any of these symptoms, stop taking Loitin andinform your doctor immediately.
+If you experience any of these symptoms, stop taking Loitin and inform your doctor immediately.

-In addition, if you consider that any of the side effects you are experiencing are severe or if you notice any side effect not mentioned in this leaflet, inform your doctor or pharmacist.
+Additionally, if you consider that any of the adverse effects you suffer from is serious or if you notice any adverse effect not mentioned in this prospectus, inform your doctor or pharmacist.

 • headache.

-• stomach discomfort, diarrhea, nausea, vomiting.
+• stomach upset, diarrhea, discomfort, vomiting.

-Rare side effects (may affect up to1 in 100 patients) are:
+Uncommon adverse effects (may affect up to 1 in 100 patients) are:

 • constipation, heavy digestion, gas, dry mouth.